 What are the penalties for not complying with TSA hand luggage rules

-It’s crucial to remember that the Travel Security Administration (TSA) enforces its rules quite stringently.
+The Travel Security Administration (TSA) enforces its rules quite stringently.
 If you’re found attempting to bring prohibited items like weapons or dangerous materials onto a plane, you could face significant consequences.

 What is not allowed in carry-on luggage?